tensorflow/tfjs-website/source/tutorials/core-concepts.md

   // put your math ops in a tidy! return a.sub(b).square().mean();
 });

+a.print() // Throws error
+average.print() // Displays return value of function
 ```

+Using `tf.tidy` will help prevent memory leaks in your application.
+It can also be used to more carefully control when memory is reclaimed.

+Two important notes:

-Using `tf.tidy()` will help prevent memory leaks in your application and can be used to more carefully control when memory is reclaimed.
-Note that the function passed to `tf.tidy()` should be synchronous and also not return a Promise.
-We suggest keeping code that updates the UI or makes remote requests outside of `tf.tidy()`.
+* The function passed to `tf.tidy` should be synchronous and also not return a Promise.
+We suggest keeping code that updates the UI or makes remote requests outside of `tf.tidy`.

-**Note:** `tf.tidy` **will not** clean up **variables**.
-Variables typically last through the entire lifecycle of a machine learning model, so TensorFlow.js doesn't clean them up even if they are created in a tidy; however, you can call dispose() on them manually.
+*  `tf.tidy` **will not** clean up **variables**.
+Variables typically last through the entire lifecycle of a machine learning model, so TensorFlow.js doesn't clean them up even if they are created in a tidy; however, you can call `dispose` on them manually.

 # Additional Resources

-See the TensorFlow.js API reference for comprehensive documentation of the library.
+See the [TensorFlow.js API reference](../api/0.0.1/index.html) for comprehensive documentation of the library.

-For a more in-depth look at machine learning fundamentals, please see the following resources:
+For a more in-depth look at machine learning fundamentals, see the following resources:

 * [Machine Learning Crash Course](https://developers.google.com/machine-learning/crash-course)
 * [Machine Learning Glossary(https://developers.google.com/machine-learning/glossary)